 The time of worship may also include a Bible reading and prayers.
 Part way through the time of worship, the meeting host will ask parents to take their children to their groups.
 Parents will return to the main hall once they've signed their children in to their groups.

-- Notices and offering: The meeting host will share any news or notices about upcoming events.
+- Notices and offering: We will normally play a video sharing any news or notices about upcoming events.
 We will also take an offering as an expression of our thanks to God.
 This offering usually goes towards the work of the church.
 Naturally, if you are visiting us for the first time, feel free to simply pass the basket by; we don't expect you to give anything.

 - Talk: One of our team will speak for about 20 minutes from the front on a Bible passage or theme.
 The talk will contain practical, Bible-based teaching that we can apply to our lives, and will be relevant and inspiring.